-In specific situations, you can enroll, reinstate, or make changes to your plan outside of open enrollment.
+In specific situations, you can enroll, reinstate, or make changes to your plan.
 These cases are called qualifying events.
 If any of these things happen, you can enroll or make changes to your plan:

-- You add to your family.

-- o You have a baby.

-- o You adopt a child.

-- o You foster a child. - There is a change in your status or that of your family. - o You get married or start a domestic partnership. - o You get divorced or end a domestic partnership. - o You or your child moves in or out of the state. - o Your child turns 19. - o Your child no longer qualifies for their current plan. - o Your child becomes a U.S. citizen.

-• Other qualifying changes.
+- You add to your family. - You have a baby. - You adopt a child. - You foster a child. - There is a change in your status or that of your family. - You get married or start a domestic partnership. - You get divorced or end a domestic partnership. - You or your child moves in or out of the state. - Your child turns 19. - Your child no longer qualifies for their current plan. - Your child becomes a U.S. citizen. - Other qualifying changes. - You or your child's parent/guardian no longer get coverage through work. - You or your child's parent/guardian no longer get COBRA coverage. - You and your child now qualify for an Exchange tax credit (subsidy). - You and your child no longer qualify for an Exchange tax credit (subsidy). - Your child's coverage in an Exchange plan ends and the grace period for continuation of coverage has expired.

-- o You or your child's parent/guardian no longer get coverage through work. - o You or your child's parent/guardian no longer get COBRA coverage. - You and your child now qualify for an Exchange tax credit (subsidy). - o You and your child no longer qualify for an Exchange tax credit (subsidy). - o Your child's coverage in an Exchange plan ends and the grace period for continuation of coverage has expired. - O Your child's coverage ends for a plan offered through the Washington State Health Insurance Coverage Access Act. - o Your child's plan violated the rules of the plan. - You or your child lost coverage because of mistakes made by health benefit exchange staff or the U.S. Department of Health and Human Services. - You or your child is Native American, as defined by Section 4 of the Indian Health Care Improvement Act.
+- Your child's coverage ends for a plan offered through the Washington State Health Insurance Coverage Access Act. - Your child's plan violated the rules of the plan. - You or your child lost coverage because of mistakes made by health benefit exchange staff or the U.S. Department of Health and Human Services. - You or your child is Native American, as defined by Section 4 of the Indian Health Care Improvement Act.
 Native American children can change health plans one time per month, without the need for a qualifying event.